badripatro/PQG/README.md

 ##### For calculating the TER score
- This code is taken from the [OpenNMT link]( http://opennmt.net/OpenNMT/tools/scorer/)
+ This code is taken from the [OpenNMT repo]( http://opennmt.net/OpenNMT/tools/scorer/)

 Step1: Put the results checkpoint json file inside the folder check_point_json